advancedroboticsaws/angel/README.md

 - [ ] Check your data transmission board.
 Make sure you installed the right one.

-**Note: If you have any doubt, not sure what you remember when you set up all the hardwares and wirings, please review system diagrams or datasheet and double check before going to next step.**
+**Note: If you have any doubt, or not sure the hardware wirings, please review system diagrams or datasheet and double check before going to next step.**

 <a name="laser-scan-test-step2"></a>

 #### Step 2 `Launch rplidar driver`

-This test is to help you find out whether the rplidar you installed is functional and your hardware setup is correct.
+This is to help you find out whether the rplidar you installed is functional and your hardware setup is correct.
 Before going through the steps below, please mark the following checklist yourself when you finish each setup.

 * Launch laser scanner